jordic/taskpusher/README.md

 #### Backend and Persistence.

 At the moment, the backend persistence layer is based on boltdb.
 An embedable key/value store without dependenciess for go.
-On future, adapters for mysql, or whatever else could be written.
+On future, adapters for disk, or whatever else could be written.

 #### Api and operation.